How to Build a Shed Roof

 Measuring and Planning the Roof

 Accurate measurement is essential for a properly constructed shed roof.
 Begin by determining the width and length of the shed to calculate the roof span and pitch.
 Roof pitch refers to the angle of the slope and is usually expressed as a ratio (e.g., 4:12, meaning four inches of rise for every twelve inches of run).
+The pitch affects not only water drainage but also the shed’s appearance and headroom.
+Steeper pitches shed snow and rain more efficiently, while lower pitches may be easier to build but require enhanced waterproofing measures.
+Sketching the roof plan or using construction software can help visualize the project and determine the quantity of materials needed, such as rafters, sheathing, shingles, and fasteners.

 Selecting Roofing Materials